 On the backside, a solder jumper is added to unhook the 8th input bit off the 5V, meant for the advanced user.
 The power out

-Cheap and possibly the smallest keyboard in the world, a real joke.
+Possibly the smallest keyboard in the world, a real joke.

 Set the ASCII data